Euler systems and relative Satake isomorphism: Construction of Euler systems

 \subsubsection{Gan--Gross--Prasad \cite{LaiSkinner}}

 Let $\mathtt{V}_{n}\subseteq\mathtt{V}_{n+1}$ be Hermitian spaces of dimensions $n$, $n+1$ respectively which are nearly definite.
 Consider the setting

 The intersection of $\bH$ with a good Borel $\mb{B}$ is trivial, so the bundle is automatically combinatorially trivial.
-Take $V$ to be the standard tensor product representation of degree $n(n+1)$, then Corollary~\ref{cor:Abstract} recovers \cite[Proposition 5.4]{LaiSkinner}, bypassing the explicit matrix calculations in \S 4 of \emph{op.~cit.}
+The Hecke operator attached to $\mb{X}$ corresponds to the standard tensor product representation of degree $n(n+1)$, so Corollary~\ref{cor:Abstract} recovers \cite[Proposition 5.4]{LaiSkinner}, bypassing the explicit matrix calculations in \S 4 of \emph{op.~cit.}